rdgao/rdgao.github.io/_posts/2020-09-16-neuromatch-academy2020.md

 ![][glm_slide]

 So far, all standard machine learning stuff, no neuroscience.
 At a higher level, you can even swap out the architecture of the model, as well as the optimization target or "cost function" (e.g., maximum likelihood vs. minimize least squares error vs. with regularization).
 A special case occurs when you take the exponential function as the nonlinearity, and Poisson distributions as the likelihood, which gets you the Poisson GLM.
 At face value, this is just another machine learning model, and can be applied to any data when the assumptions are appropriately satisfied (e.g., non-negative integer outputs).
-But under the hood, **Poisson GLM models how single neurons encode and process information, and it has its own name in neuroscience: [linear-nonlinear Poisson (LNP) cascade model][lnp].**
+But under the hood, **Poisson GLM models how single neurons encode and process information, and it has its own name in neuroscience: [linear-nonlinear Poisson (LNP) cascade model][lnp].** (But see the end of the post for some corrections, more technical details, and historical tidbits on the difference between Poisson GLM and LNP, very kindly provided by Jonathan Pillow, quoted from [this exchange][tw_jpglm].)

 For example, V1 neurons are thought to act as linear convolutional filters of the visual field (e.g., Gabor patches), the output of these linear transformations are then mapped to firing rates via the exponential function, and finally, it stochastically emits a discrete number of action potentials based on the firing rate that follows a Poisson distribution.
 To be technically accurate, I believe Poisson GLM is one way of solving for the parameters of a LNP model (another being spike-triggered average).
 The sleight-of-hand is so subtle that it's very easy to lose the distinction: on the one hand, we have a purely machine learning model that tries to map input to output, on the other hand, we have a generative model of how single neurons behave when an animal sees a picture, and all of a sudden, they are one and the same!
 More importantly, the LNP neural model inherits assumptions of the Poisson GLM machine learning model, maybe the most philosophically challenging one being that when we solve for "what the neuron cares about" i.e., its parameters or filter weights, we assume it tries to do "the task" optimally.
 This then becomes a (rather light-weight) *normative model*, i.e., a computational model that solves a task optimally under the same environmental constraints the neuron (or person) is under, which we then posit to be solving the task the same way a biological neuron (or person) does, including even the internal representations.